You open the mailbox. There's a letter from Charlotte-Mecklenburg Schools. Your child's school assignment just changed.

 Get My EstimateHow Does a New School Zone Affect Your Home's Price?

 We've covered how school zone shifts move Charlotte home prices when magnet programs were cut earlier this year.
-The same idea applies here — when a brand-new school opens, the zone map gets redrawn.
-Some homes that were zoned for a well-known school suddenly get moved to one that doesn't have a track record yet.
-No test scores.
-No reputation.
-That's enough to make buyers pause in the short term — especially families with kids who want certainty.
-On the flip side, homes that were stuck in a weaker zone could land in a better one.
-Their values creep up as families compete for those addresses.
+The same idea applies here: when a brand-new school opens, the zone map gets redrawn.
+Some homes that were zoned for a well-known school suddenly get moved to one with no track record yet, no test scores and no reputation.
+That's enough to make buyers pause in the short term, especially families who want certainty.
+Homes that were stuck in a weaker zone, meanwhile, can land in a better one, and their values creep up as families compete for those addresses.

 Say you're a homeowner near the new Cato Ridge Middle in the Rea Farms corridor, and your place is worth around $450,000 today.
-If Cato Ridge earns solid ratings in its first couple of years — strong test scores, good teachers, modern facilities — homes in its zone could see the school-zone bump grow.
-Families with middle schoolers actively seek out well-rated middle schools, and a brand-new three-story building with athletic fields checks a lot of boxes.
-But in the near term, some buyers won't commit until the school proves itself.
+If Cato Ridge earns solid ratings in its first couple of years, with strong test scores and modern facilities, homes in its zone could see the school-zone bump grow.
+Families with middle schoolers actively seek out well-rated schools, and a brand-new three-story building with real athletic fields is an easy sell.
+In the near term, though, some buyers won't commit until the school proves itself.
+If you'd rather not wait out that stretch, our cash offer guide for the Carolinas walks through what a fair range looks like.

 If you're closer to Dilworth and your child is heading to the new Park Road elementary, there's an interesting side effect.
-The old Dilworth building is becoming a magnet middle school.
+The old Dilworth building is becoming Marie G. Davis Middle School, a magnet.
 Magnet schools pull families from across the district — that kind of demand usually lifts, not lowers, values in the neighborhood.
-Dilworth already has strong prices.
-Adding a magnet could reinforce that.
+Dilworth prices are already strong, and a magnet next door isn't likely to hurt them.

-My honest take: the long game favors homeowners near these new buildings.
-A fresh, well-funded school with modern classrooms, proper ventilation, and real athletic space is exactly what young families hunt for when they're picking a neighborhood.
-Give it two to three years for the first round of test scores, and the premium usually follows.
-I've watched this pattern play out in Charlotte every time the district opened a new building over the past decade.
+Our honest take: the long game favors homeowners near these new buildings.
+A fresh, well-funded school with modern classrooms and real athletic space is what young families weigh when they choose a neighborhood.
+Once the first round of test scores lands, usually within two to three years, the zone premium tends to follow.

 Beyond These 2 Schools: What the Full Bond Pays for Next

 Cato Ridge and Park Road are just the first wave.
 Mecklenburg County voters approved a $2.5 billion school bond in 2023 — the largest in North Carolina history, passing with 63% of the vote.
-That bond covers 30 total projects, and more are on the way.
+That's 30 projects in total.
+More are on the way.

 The district has published construction schedules for 12 projects so far.
-Four renovation projects are planned for 2027.
-Six more are expected by 2028.
+Two more are scheduled to finish in 2027: a new classroom wing at South Mecklenburg High and a rebuilt Cotswold Elementary.
+At least six more are slated for 2028.
 If you don't see your neighborhood on the list yet, you might in the next year or two.
 These bonds don't just build new schools — they replace aging HVAC systems, expand cafeterias, and add classrooms to existing buildings.
 Every one of those changes touches homeowners nearby, even if your child's assignment doesn't shift.
-A school that gets a new wing or a renovated gym becomes more appealing to families shopping for homes — and that's good news for your property value whether your kid attends there or not.
+A school that gets a new wing or a renovated gym becomes more appealing to families shopping for homes.
+That's good news for your property value whether your kid attends there or not.

 One possibility worth tracking: E.E.
-Waddell High School in southwest Charlotte may reopen as a full high school.
-If that happens, attendance boundaries for several south Charlotte high schools would shift — again.
-There's no final vote yet, but if you live in the Steele Creek or Berewick corridor, pay attention to CMS board meetings over the next few months.
+Waddell High School in southwest Charlotte — currently a magnet — may convert into a comprehensive neighborhood high school.
+If that happens, attendance boundaries for several south Charlotte high schools would shift again.
+There's no final vote yet.
+But if you live in the Steele Creek or Berewick corridor, pay attention to CMS board meetings over the next few months.
 That decision could redraw your child's high school zone and reset the school-premium math for your home.

 You don't need to panic.
 But you do need to check.
 A school boundary that moved around you can quietly change what your home is worth — and you won't see it until you're ready to sell.

-From what I've seen in Charlotte market data over the past decade, every major school construction wave has been followed by a bump in nearby home values within about 18 to 24 months.
-The Rea Farms corridor and the Park Road area are both already strong markets.
-Adding a modern, well-funded school building tends to reinforce that strength — not undermine it.
+Research from other districts points the same way.
+Studies of school-bond spending have found home values near new and upgraded schools rise after the investment.
+The bump isn't instant — it takes a few years to show up.
+The Rea Farms corridor and the Park Road area are already strong markets, and a modern, well-funded school tends to reinforce that strength rather than undermine it.
 The uncertainty is real in the short term, but the trend line favors homeowners who sit tight.

 3 Things to Do Before School Starts This Fall

-School starts in about four months.
+School starts in less than two months.
 Whether your child is being reassigned or staying put, these three steps take less than 15 minutes and cost nothing.
 They'll help you understand exactly where your family stands heading into the new year.

 - Look up your 2026-2027 school assignment.
 Go to the CMS Student Assignment page and enter your home address.
 If your child's school changed, you'll see it here.
 Don't wait for a mailed letter — check online now.
 If you've moved since your last registration, double-check.
 The zone may have shifted even if your address didn't.